2nd Arkansas Field Battery

 The 2nd Arkansas Field Battery (1861–1865) was a Confederate Army artillery battery during the American Civil War.
-Also known as: Dallas Artillery and Hart's Arkansas Battery.
+It was also known as the Dallas Artillery and Hart's Arkansas Battery.
 The battery was re-organized on two occasions.
 Following a charge of cowardice during Battle of Pea Ridge, the battery was ordered to disband.
 After being cleared of that charge the battery was reorganized and served until it was captured at the Battle of Arkansas Post.
 After being exchanged and re-organized for the second time, it served until the final surrender of Confederate forces in May 1865.

 Organization

 The Dallas Artillery was organized at Dallas, Polk County, Arkansas, in the late spring of 1861, and enlisted in Confederate service at Fayetteville on August 1, 1861, with 75 officers and men on the rolls.
 The original officers included Captain William Hart, First Lieutenant J. W. Thomas, and Second Lieutenant Charles Ringer.
 The battery was equipped with four 6-pounder guns.
 No muster rolls for this first organization have been discovered.
 Officers: Captain William Hart; Lieutenant D. O'Connell; Lieutenant G. W. McIntosh; Second Lieutenant E. A. Dubose; Second Lieutenant James Nolan.